Freedom of religion in Russia: Societal abuses and discrimination

 As in the past, there were many attacks against houses of worship, meeting halls, and cemeteries across the country.
 Attacks ranged from threats and graffiti to arson.
 Often, even in the face of blatant anti-religious signs, local authorities investigated the cases as "hooliganism", and not under the stronger anti-hate laws, although there were signs that prosecutors were using the hate-crime laws more often.
 In April 2007 the Government amended the Criminal Code to increase punitive measures for hate crimes and extremism.
 According to new legislation, an individual convicted of committing an act of vandalism motivated by ideological, political, national, racial and religious hatred or enmity can be sentenced for up to 3 years.

-Sova Center reported that 25 acts of vandalism motivated by religious hatred were committed against churches and other religious buildings in 2006, including 11 attacks on Muslim religious buildings.
+Sova Centre reported that 25 acts of vandalism motivated by religious hatred were committed against churches and other religious buildings in 2006, including 11 attacks on Muslim religious buildings.
 A mosque was bombed in Yahroma village of Moscow region.
 Mosques in Vladimir and Yaroslavl were attacked with Molotov cocktails.

 On September 27, 2006, arsonists attempted to burn down a mosque in Yaroslavl by throwing six Molotov cocktails at the building.
 Vandals painted extremist phrases and swastikas on the outer wall of the mosque.
 Police arrested and charged an 18-year-old student with instigation of nationalist, racial, and religious hatred.
 There was another attempt of arson on the same mosque 3 days earlier.
-On December 25, 2006, the arsonists were convicted of desecration and arson; one was given a suspended sentence of 1 year and 3 months, and the other was sentenced to 10 months in a labor camp.
+On December 25, 2006, the arsonists were convicted of desecration and arson; one was given a suspended sentence of 1 year and 3 months, and the other was sentenced to 10 months in a labour camp.
 The arsonists apologized publicly.

 Emmanuel Moscow Evangelical Church reported an arson attack on their building in Solntsevo district of Moscow on the night of March 26, 2007.
 Also in March 2007, attackers threw bottles filled with resin at the front wall of Central Prayer House of the Christians of Evangelical Faith in Voronezh.

 Sova Center registered 24 cases of vandalism in Orthodox, Muslim, and Jewish cemeteries in 2006.
 On October 3, 2006, a group of skinheads desecrated approximately 150 Jewish and Tatar tombs in a cemetery in Tver.
 Extremist leaflets were found at the scene.
 A criminal case was initiated on charges of desecrating a cemetery.

 On August 4, 2006, a Muslim cemetery was vandalized in Yekaterinburg.
 More than a dozen headstones, many of them of historic value, were destroyed.
 Police characterized the vandalism as hooliganism, not a hate crime, and Muslim community representatives in Yekaterinburg, including Imam Sibgatulla-Hazrat, agreed with this view.